Reviews You Can Rely On

 Analysis and Test Results

 You can purchase a small watertight bag and make your custom kit.
-However, this is a time-consuming process, and the costs add up quickly.
+However, this is a time-consuming process, and the costs can quickly add up.
 You'd likely end up with plenty of supplies to restock your kit, but you'd have to spend much more than the price of a pre-built model.
-For those that want to forego this slow and expensive venture, retail first aid kits offer excellent value.
-The AMK Mountain Series Hiker provides a balanced selection of first aid supplies at an excellent price.
+Retail first aid kits offer excellent value for those wanting to forego this slow and expensive venture.

 first aid kit - the quality of the scissors in small first aid kits tends to vary...